 We need your help to control invasive Autumn Olive, Tree-of-heaven, Oriental Bittersweet, and Japanese Honeysuckle.
 These species provide inferior habitat for animals and they crowd out native plants.
 Exotic plants thrive at Clifton (as they do across the Piedmont) because of the property’s long history of disturbance.
 Invasive species control is a great way to get to see the 900-acre property, meet fellow environmentalists in your community, get some exercise, and make a difference for our native biodiversity.

-Volunteers will have the opportunity to learn more about the natural history of our area, to get experience with outdoor experiential education, and to spend time outside on our beautiful field station.
+Volunteers will have the opportunity to learn more about local natural history, gain experience with outdoor education, and spend time outside at our beautiful field station.
 Scheduling is flexible with programs offered mornings and afternoons throughout the year.

 We typically train our Education Assistants in late summer.
 If you are interested in participating in our next Education Assistant training please email Education Associate Bridget Bradshaw at firstname.lastname@example.org.